sjsu-cs161/stemville/README.md

 stemville
 =========

 This is intended to be a relatively stable repository.
 For small code examples/demos/tests, please use *experimental*.
-Avoid putting files in here that provide anything useful.
+Avoid putting files in here that aren't used in our application.

 Directory Structure
 ----------